 How does Bitdefender free vs. Kaspersky free compare?

-When comparing the free versions of Bitdefender vs. Kaspersky, you’ll want to keep in mind that Kaspersky free isn’t available for macOS.
+When comparing the free versions of Bitdefender vs. Kaspersky, you’ll want to keep in mind that Kaspersky Free isn’t available for macOS.
 With Windows, you’ll get antivirus and ransomware protection with the free version.
-Bitdefender free does offer a download for macOS and gives you malware protection that will also remove threats.
+Bitdefender Free offers a download for macOS and provides malware protection that also removes threats.

 Is Bitdefender being discontinued?

 Bitdefender is not being discontinued.
-The Bitdefender Wallet feature is being replaced by the password manager, which is the new offering.
+The Bitdefender Wallet feature is being replaced by Bitdefender SecurePass, a new password manager offering.
 This is a multi-platform service to store passwords and other data.

 Is Kaspersky from Russia?

-Kaspersky has its headquarters in Moscow.
-The antivirus was founded in Russia.
+Yes, Kaspersky has its headquarters in Moscow, and the antivirus was founded in Russia.
+That is why the U.S. has banned the use of Kaspersky software.

-Although both programs offer fewer features for Mac users, we found the experience with Bitdefender to be better.
-Another reason we think Bitdefender is the better choice is because of the national security threat Kaspersky could pose.
-If the FCC considers the software a threat, we aren’t sure we can recommend it in good conscience.
-If you’re looking for an all-around solid antivirus software that’s designed more for the avid Windows user, we think Bitdefender is the better antivirus software.
+Plus, the FCC considers Kaspersky software a national threat, so we can't recommend it.
+If you’re looking for an all-around solid antivirus software designed primarily for the avid Windows user, we think Bitdefender is the better antivirus software.